The answer to the question "When was the fountain pen invented?" is a long and rambling one.

 Where fountain once referred to an unending flowing of ink that needed no interruption, it later referenced the steady flow of water-based liquid ink from the reservoir through the recognizable metal nib.

 You might now be wondering, "If fountain pens were all about a continuous flow of ink..."

 What did they use before fountain pens?

-A dip pen was a reed pen or a quill pen that was dipped into an inkwell to coat the tip ink and write.
+These were a reed or a quill pen dipped into an inkwell to coat the tip ink and write.

-The ancient world used a hollow reed cut into a nib (shaped to a point and split down the center) to write, but reeds were eventually replaced by quill pens since reeds were stiffer and dulled quickly.
+The ancient world used a hollow reed cut into a nib (shaped to a point and split down the center) to write.
+Reeds eventually gave way to quill pens because they were stiffer and dulled quickly.

-Goose feathers or large swan feathers became the material of choice for quill pens which were whittled into the necessary shape.
+People chose goose feathers or large swan feathers as the material for quill pens and whittled them into the necessary shape.

-Reeds and quills both had a hollow tubular body that would draw some ink inside when the pen was dipped and allow the user to write a few words or a line without needing to re-dip the pen.
+Reeds and quills both have a hollow tubular body that draws some ink inside when someone dips the pen.
+This allows the user to write a few words or a line without re-dipping the pen.

 Problems with dip pens

-Despite the necessity of the dip pen, this method of writing was riddled with problems.
+Despite the need of the dip pen, this method of writing was riddled with problems.